abajowski/szkolenie/02.ssr [ terraform ]/workshop/03.build-infrastructure/readme.md

 }
 ```

-9. Now it is a time to initialize the terraform, and deploy it to environemnt
+9. Now it is a time to initialize the terraform, and deploy it to environemnt, in the **Cloud9** terminal run
 ```terraforrm
 terraform init
 ```